 |Main Roads (Built-up Areas)||50 kph|

-In some EU countries such as the Netherlands, the points system doesn't exist which we speculate is why the points system wasn't written in to the legislation.
+In some EU countries such as the Netherlands, the points system doesn't exist which we speculate is why the points system wasn't written into the legislation.

 If you were speeding in a rental car, expect to be notified by the rental company as soon as they receive word of the speeding fine.
-As they are the registered owners of the vehicle, the authorities will send notice of the fine to them first, but there have been some reported cases of rental firms charging a small premium / handling charge for their inconvenience.
+As they are the registered owners of the vehicle, the authorities will send notice of the fine to them first, but there have been some reported cases of rental firms charging a small premium/handling charge for their inconvenience.
 Of course, if you were to receive an on-the-spot fine, you'll be paying immediately rather than going through this process.
 They'll even give you a lift to the nearest cash machine.

-On the other hand, if you're caught speeding by a considerably large amount (roughly + 25 km/h), the gendarmerie are entitled to confiscate your driving license, which means you won't be allowed to drive in France for three months.
-What this also means is that your car will either have to be towed (at your cost) or driven by your travelling companion, if you're fortunate to have one with you at the time.
+On the other hand, if you're caught speeding by a considerably large amount (roughly + 25 km/h), the gendarmerie is entitled to confiscate your driving license, which means you won't be allowed to drive in France for three months.
+What this also means is that your car will either have to be towed (at your cost) or driven by your traveling companion, if you're fortunate to have one with you at the time.